bauxite-launcher/bauxite/packages/launcher-api/README.md

 ##### Return value

-Returns an array of objects, each representing a locally installed Minecrat instance, looking something like:
+Returns an array of objects, each representing a locally installed Minecraft instance, looking something like:

 ```js
 [